 - Be sure you know how to use before an emergency happens.
-Read the package insert and instructions for use that come with Evzio.
-If you have any questions about how to use this medicine, talk with the doctor or pharmacist.
+Read the package insert and instructions for use that come with Evzio (naloxone auto-injection).
+If you have any questions about how to use Evzio (naloxone auto-injection), talk with the doctor or pharmacist.

-- Someone else may have to give Evzio.
-Be sure others know where this medicine is stored and how to give it if needed.
+- Someone else may have to give Evzio (naloxone auto-injection).
+Be sure others know where Evzio (naloxone auto-injection) is stored and how to give it if needed.

 - Jab straight into the outer thigh as you have been told.
 This medicine may be given through clothes if needed.
 Inject and hold for as long as you were told.

 - Get medical help right away after using Evzio (naloxone auto-injection).

 - Do not use Evzio (naloxone auto-injection) if the solution changes color, is cloudy, or has particles.
 Get a new one.

 - Do not use if Evzio (naloxone auto-injection) is out of date.
 Get a new one.

 - Each auto-injector has only 1 dose.
 If another dose is needed, you will need to use a second auto-injector.

 What do I do if I miss a dose?

 - Get medical help right away.